garrandall/popular-music-data/tracks/we-ve-only-just-begun--the-romance-is-not-over--glenn-jones.md

 I got so much love to give

 Let's go to our favorite place
-Ooh, close to the fire and let our passions run wild And love the night away
+Oh, close to the fire and let our passions run wild And love the night away
 I'm just dying to please you, oh, I'll never leave you